-With so many wearables on the market, it can be difficult to choose a device that will suit you best.
-The right one will be based on your individual needs – whether it’s step counting, sleep tracking or 24/7 heart rate tracking – there is something for everyone.
-No one product does it all, but some come closer than others.
+With so many wearables on the market, it can be difficult to select the device that is right for you.
+The best one will be based on your specific requirements; whether it’s step counting, sleep tracking, or 24/7 heart rate monitoring, there’s something for everyone.
+No single product can do everything, but some come closer than others.

 Essential reading: Best fitness trackers and health gadgets